rodgco/svg-loaders-svelte/README.md

 This is a zero-dependency Svelte adaptation of Sam Herberts [SVG Loaders](https://github.com/SamHerbert/SVG-Loaders) library.
 Highly influenced by ajwann [SVG Loaders React](https://github.com/ajwann/svg-loaders-react) adaptation.

+And with a few additions of free spinners from [loading.io](http://loading.io).

 # Usage

 ## Install from NPM